RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

 Ability changes
   * Breach range reduced to 14 (from 18).
   * Tracking range increased to 30 (was 27).
 It now detects units slightly, but only slightly, outside of visual range.
+  * Tracking now works even if you don't move.
   * Barrage now has only a 50% chance of damaging cover when used with a rifle.
 It still has a 100% chance when used with a cannon.
 Item changes
   * Flechette Rounds' hit penalty now depends on range.
 It scales quadratically from 0 at point blank to -10 near maximum visual range.